JackyKaiyuanL/STEM-LM/README.md

 ```

 Defaults to focal loss (α=0.25, γ=2.0).
 Saves two checkpoints
-(`best_model.pt` by val-AUC, `best_model_by_cbi.pt` by val-CBI), evaluates
+(`best_model.pt` by val-AUROC, `best_model_by_cbi.pt` by val-CBI), evaluates
-both, and reports per-p AUC / AUPRC / CBI / Brier / ECE on a uniform-mask
+both, and reports per-p AUROC / AUPRC / CBI / Brier / ECE on a uniform-mask
 block AND a presence-only (absence-mask) block.

 To use BCE instead, pass `--loss_type bce`.
-Focal trades a small AUC for big
+Focal trades a small AUROC for big
-CBI gains; γ=2 maximizes CBI but degrades ECE.
+CBI gains; γ=2 maximizes CBI at the cost of slight decrease in AUROC.

 ## Key options